-- Both contain memory foam and are both all-foam mattresses.
+- Both contain memory foam.

 - Both use CertiPUR-US certified foams, which means their materials are considered more eco-friendly than typical mattress materials.